-J.2.1 The Electricity Act 1989 requires licensees to develop and maintain an efficient, co-ordinated and economical system of electricity transmission.
+J.4 The Electricity Act 1989 requires licensees to develop and maintain an efficient, co-ordinated and economical system of electricity transmission.

-J.2.2 The transmission licences place an obligation upon the licensees to plan, develop and operate their systems in accordance with, amongst other things, the SQSS.
-In addition, the ESO licence places an obligation on the ISOP to coordinate and direct the flow of electricity onto and over the National Electricity Transmission System, in accordance with the SQSS, together with the STC, the grid code or such other standard of planning and operation as the authority may approve from time to time, and with which the licensee may be required to comply (following consultation, where appropriate, with any authorised electricity operator liable to be materially affected thereby).
+J.5 The transmission licences place an obligation upon the licensees to plan, develop and operate their systems in accordance with, amongst other things, the SQSS.
+In addition, the ESO licence places an obligation on the ISOP to coordinate and direct the flow of electricity onto and over the National Electricity Transmission System, in accordance with the SQSS, together with the STC, the grid code or such other standard of planning and operation as the Authority may approve from time to time, and with which the licensee may be required to comply (following consultation, where appropriate, with any authorised electricity operator liable to be materially affected thereby).

-J.2.3 In order to facilitate these requirements, the SQSS may need, from time to time, to be revised to reflect changes in both the GB Electricity Supply Industry and technological advances.
+J.6 In order to facilitate these requirements, the SQSS may need, from time to time, to be revised to reflect changes in both the GB Electricity Supply Industry and technological advances.

-J.2.4 The panel is the co-ordinator, not a decision making body.
-The purpose of the panel is to consider developments to the SQSS and recommend SQSS changes to the authority.
+J.7 The panel is the co-ordinator, not a decision making body.
+The purpose of the panel is to consider developments to the SQSS and recommend SQSS changes to the Authority.

-J.2.5 The governance framework sets out:
+J.8 The governance framework sets out:

-J.2.5.1 arrangements for the establishment and composition of the Panel, to include a Chairperson and;
+J.8.1 arrangements for the establishment and composition of the Panel, to include a Chairperson; and

-J.2.5.2 the procedure for proposing Modifications to the SQSS.
+J.8.2 the procedure for proposing Modifications to the SQSS.

-J.2.6 The governance framework governs the industry led process for reviewing, and proposing modifications to, the SQSS.
-The governance framework is not intended to reflect upon the powers and decisions of the authority in relation to the SQSS.
+J.9 The governance framework governs the industry led process for reviewing, and proposing modifications to, the SQSS.
+The governance framework is not intended to reflect upon the powers and decisions of the Authority in relation to the SQSS.

-J.3 SQSS Objectives
+SQSS Objectives

-J.3.1 The panel shall endeavour at all times to perform its functions to ensure efficient discharge by each of the licensees of the obligations imposed upon it under the Electricity Act, and by the ISOP of the obligations imposed upon it by the Energy Act, and their associated licences, specifically focusing on the following objectives:
+J.10 The panel shall endeavour at all times to perform its functions to ensure efficient discharge by each of the licensees of the obligations imposed upon it under the Electricity Act, and by the ISOP of the obligations imposed upon it by the Energy Act, and their associated licences, specifically focusing on the following objectives: